 Q: What does the term canned hunting refer to?

-Q: And how does canned hunting differ from captive hunting?
+Q: And how does canned hunting differ from captive hunting or ranch hunting?

-A: For many people, there is no difference between the two terms.
-The term ‘captive hunting’ has been introduced by the professional hunting bodies in an attempt to get away from the negative image associated with canned hunting.
+A: For many people, there is no difference between these terms.
+The terms ‘captive hunting’ or ‘ranch hunting’ has been introduced by the professional hunting bodies in an attempt to get away from the negative image associated with canned hunting.
 But in essence, captive hunting is as it reads; wild animals are being bred in captivity to be killed in captivity or confined areas.

 Q: What is ‘fair chase’ hunting?